AlexxIT/Blog/README.md

 - copy links to issues and comments
 - search inside issues and filter by tags

+Please, leave comments in english, so anyone can understand you.
 Please, don't create new issues inside this repo.
 It's only for blog.

 PS.
 Thanks [@sorrycc](https://github.com/sorrycc/blog) for idea